 If you need either of these reports in an alternative format please contact us.

 We are now in a second phase of engagement of the Margate Town Deal which aims to support the business case development stage in the Town Deal process.
 We have up to twelve months to submit full business cases following the final project list being submitted to the Government in June 2021.
 It is important that the Board bring the community along with them on Margate’s Town Deal journey and help ‘make it Margate’.
 If you’d like to find out about engagement events and activities during the business case phase please join our mailing list.

 The People’s Panel

-The Panel, of around 50 members, was set up in October 2020 and worked with the Town Deal Board and project team to develop the Town Investment Plan which has provisionally secured up to £22.2 million of funding from the Ministry of Housing, Communities and Local Government (MHCLG).
-We have just completed a process of increasing and refreshing the panel membership to support the next phase of the town deal.
-Thank you to everyone who applied to join the Panel, we had over 80 people apply.
-We are looking forward to welcoming those who were successful to the next People’s Panel meeting this summer.
+The Panel, of around 65 members, was set up in October 2020 and worked with the Town Deal Board and project team to develop the Town Investment Plan which has provisionally secured up to £22.2 million of funding from the Ministry of Housing, Communities and Local Government (MHCLG).
+We recently completed a process of increasing and refreshing the panel membership to support the next phase of the town deal.

 What is a People’s Panel?

 A People’s Panel is an innovative democratic tool used all over the world.
 It brings together a randomly selected group of people who broadly represent the wider population.
 Those who attend learn about important issues, discuss them with one another and then put forward ideas about what should happen and how things could change.
 People’s Panels are used by statutory agencies to identify local priorities and to engage people on specific issues.Permalink